On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Conclusions

 \item The nearest neighbor discussion of the B[e]sg is consistent with stars of the same spectral type and luminosity range although their spatial distribution and velocity spread suggests that they are an older population than the LBVs.

 \item The early-type high luminosity WNs are correlated with the late O-type stars and with the most luminous LBVs.
-Conclusions about the late WNs are limited by their high concentration in the 30 Dor region.
+Conclusions about the late WNs and WNh stars are limited by their high concentration in the 30 Dor region.

-\item The less luminous WNs, and WCs are most closely associated with more evolved stars in the 20 – 40 $M_\odot$ range including late-type B, A-type supergiants and yellow hypergiants.
+\item The less luminous WNs, WNh stars, and WCs are most closely associated with more evolved stars in the 20 – 40 $M_\odot$ range including late-type B, A-type supergiants and yellow hypergiants.

-\item The less luminous WNs, WN3/O3, and WC stars have similar spatial distributions, suggesting association with each other and a possible evolutionary link.

-\item The nearest neighbor results for the less luminous LBVs, less luminous WNs and WCs are consistent with a post-yellow hypergiant origin.
+\item Based on the nearest neighbor analysis, a post-yellow hypergiant origin should be serioulsy considered for the less luminous LBVs, less luminous WNs and WCs.

 \end{itemize}